JetBrains/kotlin-web-site/docs/topics/control-flow.md

 val max = if (a > b) a else b
 ```

-Branches of `if` branches can be blocks.
+Branches of an `if` expression can be blocks.
 In this case, the last expression is the value of a block:

 ```kotlin
 val max = if (a > b) {